laconicwolf/async-tools/README.md

 # Async Tools
 Security tools written using Python asyncio.
-They are fast.
+Written for speed.

 ### address_resolver.py
 > Resolve a range of IP addresses